timdams/csharpbook/4_beslissingen/0_if.md

 if ((a >= c) && (b <= c))
 {
     Console.WriteLine("A is groter dan of gelijk aan C en");
-    Console.WriteLine("B is kleiner of gelijk aan C") }
+    Console.WriteLine("B is kleiner of gelijk aan C");
+}
 ```